tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/gaussdb.md

 <Content />

 GaussDB is a cloud-based, distributed relational database.
 Cross-AZ deployment ensures rock solid reliability and zero data loss.
 Hybrid transactional/analytical processing (HTAP) gives you stellar performance.
-After you complete the Agent deployment, you can follow this tutorial to add a GaussDB in Tapdata Cloud, which you can then use as a target database to build your data pipeline.
+After you complete the Agent deployment, you can follow this tutorial to add a GaussDB in TapData Cloud, which you can then use as a target database to build your data pipeline.

 ## Supported Versions